dotnet/runtime/docs/design/coreclr/jit/viewing-jit-dumps.md

     ...
     ```

+Note that `dotnet run` runs quite a lot of code, such as msbuild, nuget, the Roslyn compiler, etc. The environment variables
+will apply to all of them.
+Thus, it might be preferable to first build the application using `dotnet build` or `dotnet publish`
+and then set the configuration variables and run the program.

 If you want to use a Debug or Checked build of the JIT, to get access to configuration variables only available
 in those build flavors, you will need to build your own version of the runtime repo.
 See instructions
 [here](https://github.com/dotnet/runtime/blob/main/docs/workflow/README.md).